Got a Question?

 Can we wash clothes during our stay?

 All properties apart from Byron’s Barn have combined washer-driers in the kitchen, and a clothes dryer rack.
 For guests staying in Byron’s Barn; we have a laundry room you can use which has a washing machine and tumble drier.

 Each cottage has a gas cooker with a four ring hob and oven, apart from Barn Owl Lodge which has an electric cooker.
 They each also have a microwave, a kettle, and a toaster.
 Each cottage is fully equipped with all standard cooking utensils.
 If you want to check if a cottage has a particular utensil please ask.

 What else is included?

-Rental costs include bed linen, electricity, heating and towels.
-We also provide a ‘starter pack’ of essentials like toilet paper, black bags and washing up liquid.
+Included with your booking are bed linen, electricity, heating, and towels.
+We also provide a ‘starter pack’ of essentials like toilet paper, black bags, and washing up liquid.
 Once these have been used up you will need to provide your own.

 Are your properties inspected?

 We are inspected by the Wales Tourist Board.
 Our Cottages have all achieved a 4 Star rating, apart from Byron’s Barn which has achieved a 3-star rating, it has similar facilities to all the others but is smaller.
 We are an active member of the Professional Association of Self-Caterers UK (PASC).